 Cardiac Tamponade is a life-threatening condition caused by fluid under pressure around the heart.
 Fluid that collects in the pericardial sac (the tissue sac in which the heart lies) can develop enough pressure to prevent the heart from relaxing completely between beats.
 Usually, this fluid has accumulated rapidly, and the increase in pericardial pressure causes a sudden decrease in cardiac output.
 Commonly seen symptoms require a live patient with the ability to complain of dyspnea, chest pain or of a heart beat and circulation as heard with muffled heart sounds and seen with Pulsus Paradoxus (inspiratory drop in blood pressure greater than 10mm Hg) and jugular venous distention (JVD)-to perform this, the patient needs to be sitting up ideally 45 degrees, in a code most patients will be flat and will have JVD, so trauma history, cardiac history, and events leading up to the code blue become very important.
 To fix the problem, we need to withdraw the fluid with a needle and syringe.
 Only experienced personnel should attempt this because of the risk of further damaging the heart or its vessels.
 Procedure: A small puncture is made just below and to the left of xiphoid process.
 A long needle is positioned at 45 degrees abovethe body and 45 degrees to the right of midline.
 Through the skin puncture, the needle is advanced (the 60 mL syringe attached should be aspirated the entire time) in the position towards head and towards the left scapula.
 Withdraw the syringe and aspirate unclotted blood from pericardial sac.
 Note: This blood will not clot and is one way to tell if your in the pericardial sac.
 From a 12 lead ECG machine, attaching the lead V aligator clip to the needle as you insert.
 This will help determine position and if any arrythmias occur.

-Tablets (Drug Overdose) is another issue with multiple treatments depending upon the problem.
+Toxins (Drug Overdose) is another issue with multiple treatments depending upon the problem.
 The treatment depends upon the drug taken.
 For tricyclic antidepressants and for phenobarbitone overdoses, give Sodium Bicarbanate to alkalize the urine.
 If pt has an established heart history look for drugs such as Digoxin to be the culprit and treat accordingly.
 This is not an attempt to cover all drug possibilities.
 This is too broad of an area to discuss all possible drug overdoses.
 The clinician will use their assesment skills for the patient and the environment to pick up on clues causing the problem.
 Dialysis can also be used as a treatment in a critical situation as in Hyperkalemia to remove the unwanted substance quickly, but even then, some drugs cannot be removed by dialysis.
 Many times clinicians treat the symptoms of the overdose until the cause can be determined or counteracted.